 10. Meet the High Line at its lowest point, the 34th Street entrance.

-11. Engage in some retail therapy at the Times Square superstore locations of the Disney Store, M&M's World, and Hershey's Chocolate World.
+11. Engage in some retail therapy at the Times Square superstore locations of the Disney Store, M&M's World, and Hershey's Chocolate World (which will debut a new, more interactive chocolate experience in late 2017!).

 12. Visiting over the holidays?
 Take a twirl on the Rockefeller Center's famous ice rink for optimum views of the Christmas tree.